-Rollins Foundations in the Liberal Arts (rFLA) is an innovative new curriculum that provides Rollins students with strong foundations in the liberal arts.
+Rollins Foundations in the Liberal Arts (rFLA) is an innovative new generation education curriculum that provides Rollins students with strong foundations in the liberal arts.

 rFLA fosters well-rounded, well-prepared graduates, requiring classes in foreign languages, health and wellness, mathematical thinking, and writing—but that is just the beginning.